-- 1. ELSE 6053 Educational Procedures for Individuals with Mild Disabilities - 2.
-ELSE 5043 Educational Diagnosis and Assessment in Special Education - 3.
-ELFN 6763 Philosophies of Education - ELSE 6063 Educational Procedures for Individuals with Emotional and Behavior Disorders - 5.
-ELSE 5083 Collaboration for Special Education Service Delivery - ELSE 6073 Educational Procedures for Individuals with Moderate-Profound Disabilities - 7.
-ELFN 6773 Introduction to Statistics and Research - 8.
-ELAD 6423 Special Education Law - 9.
-ELSE 6853 Laboratory Experences I 4-12 - 10.
-ELSE 6863 Laboratory Experiences II 4-12 - 11.
-ELSE 5033 Behavior Intervention and Consultation - 12.
-ELSE 6023 Characteristics of individuals with Disabilities - There are no specific pre-requisite courses for the degree. - All courses for completing the degree are scheduled in a predetermined sequence and will be available online at the appropriate time.
+- 1. ELSE 5703 Identification, Nature, and Needs of the Gifted, Talented, and Creative - ELSE 5713 Educational Procedures and Materials for the Gifted, Talented, and Creative - 3.
+ELSE 5723, Assessment for Programming in the Classroom - 4.
+ELSE 5813 Current Issues in Gifted Education - 5.
+ELSE 6033 Affective Programming in the Classroom - 6.
+ELSE 6433 Creativity - 7.
+ELFN 6763 Philosophies of Education - 8.
+ELFN 6773 Introduction to Statistics and Research - 9.
+ELSE 6833 Practicum for Gifted, Talented, and Creative (Internship) - 10.
+ELSE 6843 Capstone: Advanced Practicum for Gifted, Talented, and Creative - There are no specific pre-requisite course for the degree. - All courses for completing the degree are scheduled in a predetermined sequence and will be available online at the appropriate time.
 Students who adhere to the schedule should be able to complete the program in 18 months.
-If a candidate finds it necessary to deviate from the schedule, he/she will be able to re-enter the sequence at any time in that a candidate has six years to complete the degree. - Admission criteria are to hold a current teaching license, have at least two years of teaching experience, have at least a 2.75 GPA on undergraduate work or at least a 3.0 in the last 60 hours, must not be a felon. - ASU-Jonesboro will be using the web delivery platform supplied by Higher Education Holdings in Dallas, Texas.
+If a candidate finds it necessary to deviate from the schedule, he/she will be able to re-enter the sequence at any time in that a candidate has six years to complete the degree. - Admission criteria are to hold a current state-issued teaching license, have at least two years of teaching experience, have at least a 2.75 GPA on undergraduate work or at least a 3.0 in the last 60 hours, must not be a felon. - ASU-Jonesboro will be using the web delivery platform supplied by Higher Education Holdings in Dallas, Texas.
 This platform allows synchronous and asynchronous interactions, streaming video, and electronic discussion boards.
 Students will also interact via e-mail, telephone, and fax. - Computer requirements include Ethernet, cable, DSL, or public wireless hotspot (Dial up will not work.); Windows XP or Windows Vista; any process of 1.2GHZ or faster; 512MB for XP or 1GB for Vista; minimum of 20GB available free disk space; display resolution of 1024x768 minimum; CD/DVD. - The capstone internship experience serves as the comprehensive examination for the degree. - All students must complete a portfolio on the LiveText digital format.
 This portfolio is a culmination of authentic performance-based assessments completed throughout the program.
 Some examinations will be taken online while others will require the student to go to a location where the examination will be proctored.